Study Abroad Program Overview

 - Russian Conversation- 6 quarter/4 semester UC units

-- Three area studies courses- 4.5 quarter/3 semester UC units each
+- Three area studies courses- 4.5 quarter/3 semester UC units each.
+Exact offerings may vary slightly depending on enrollment and instructor availability:

 Use the following resources to learn about courses on UCEAP:

 This program is affiliated with the Council on International Educational Exchange (CIEE) and St. Petersburg State University.
-Program participants take courses offered through CIEE and taught by St. Petersburg State University faculty.
+Program participants take courses with other US students offered through CIEE and taught by St. Petersburg State University faculty.

 You are required to take a full-time course of study while abroad.
 25.5 quarter/17 semester UC units per semester are required; five courses.